FAQ + Glossary

 A tsunami runup refers to the measured height of a past tsunami.
 By approximation, the height of a tsunami is determined by how far it has "run up" onto the mainland.

 Volcanoes can be subdivided according to various aspects, such as their external shape or the place where they occur.
 Strato and somma volcanoes are initially characterised by their external appearance.
-The strato or layered volcano consists of individual layers of lava and loose ejecta masses and typically forms a steep pointed conical shape.
-Prominent examples are Fujisan, Mount St. Helens or Pinatubo.
-The somma volcano is a close relative, as it is a volcanic cone formed in the centre of a caldera (a funnel formed by an explosive eruption or the collapse of a magma chamber).
-Both types are characterised by the possibility of particularly explosive eruptions.
+The strato or layered volcano consists of individual layers of lava and loose ejecta masses and typically forms a steep pointed conical shape (e.g. Fujisan, Mount St. Helens).
+The somma volcano is similar but forms a volcanic cone in the centre of a caldera.
+Both types can have particularly explosive eruptions.

 The return period is a statistical parameter used to describe a period of time (50 years, 100 years, etc.) within which a natural event of a certain intensity occurs once on average.
-"Statistical measure" means in particular that the events mentioned may well occur at any intervals, but are nevertheless statistically subject to a certain ERP.
-As an example, 100-year floods would be listed here, which occur in consecutive years and are nevertheless classified as 100-year events.
+As an example, 100-year floods can still occur in consecutive years and yet are classified as 100-year events.